Choosing the Right Chemical Inventory Software for You

 Safety Is Paramount

 Safety is a vital aspect of implementing a chemical inventory program.
 It is generally the basis of all the regulations that require an inventory tracking system.
 In addition to flagging chemicals that require special permitting like flammable materials permits, some software allows you to flag chemicals that are highly hazardous or that have a sensitive expiration date, such as peroxide formers.
-By keeping these chemicals in check, you can effectively reduce the number of unmonitored chemical reactions in your storage space and ensure a much safer working environment for your employees.
+By implementing good chemical safety and inventory management practices, you can effectively reduce the number of unmonitored chemical reactions in your storage space and ensure a much safer working environment for your employees.

 Tracking and Flagging Your Chemicals